-As a tenant crofter you can apply to assign your croft
+As a tenant crofter you can:

+Apply to Assign your Croft

 Assignation is the permanent transfer of a tenancy to a person of your choice, which is subject to approval by the Crofting Commission.
 This can be to a family member, or you can transfer your tenancy, for a price you agree, with a proposed assignee.
-For more information on Assignation please visit our website.